climlab/climlab/README.rst

 Currently, ``climlab`` has out-of-the-box support and documented examples for

-- 1D radiative and radiative-convective single column models, with various radiation schemes:
+- Radiative and radiative-convective column models, with various radiation schemes:
     - RRTMG (a widely used radiative transfer code)
     - CAM3  (from the NCAR GCM)
     - Grey Gas